-We do not currently pay a dividend, did not pay a dividend in 2016, 2017 or 2018 and do not currently have any plans to resume the payment of cash dividends.
+We do not currently pay a dividend and have not paid a dividend in any of the last three years.
 Any dividends declared in the future will be subject to review by the Board of Directors taking into account our prevailing financial circumstances at the relevant time and any amount distributed in the future will depend on numerous factors, including profitability, debt covenants and obligations, fluctuations in working capital, the timing and amount of capital expenditures, applicable law and other factors beyond our control.